Just The facts, Ma’am (Vintage Mystery Challenge) is hosted by Bev Hankins @ My Reader’s Block.

 To have a look at my sign-up post, click here.

-When – Timing of crime is crucial (murder(s) soon after the funeral) : Crime at Lepers’ Hollow by George Bellairs
+- When – Timing of crime is crucial (murder(s) soon after the funeral) : Crime in Lepers’ Hollow by George Bellairs